open-telemetry/opentelemetry.io/content/en/docs/demo/collector-data-flow-dashboard.md

 Export ratio is basically the ratio between receiver and exporter metrics.
-You can notice over the dashboard screenshot above that the export ratio on metrics is way too hight than the received metrics.
+You can notice over the dashboard screenshot above that the export ratio on metrics is way too high than the received metrics.
 This is because the demo application is configured to generate spanmetrics which is a processor that generates metrics from spans inside collector as illustrated in overview diagram.